Collision Monitoring

 • Cleveland: If you are interested in volunteering in our monitoring and collection program, please sign up as a volunteer through Cleveland Metroparks.
 Inquiries can be directed to the Lights Out Cleveland volunteer coordinator at LightsOutCLEvolunteer@gmail.com.
 More information on volunteering is available HERE.

 • Columbus: Students in The Ohio State University’s Ornithology Club began monitoring campus in 2018.
 Additionally, the Ohio Wildlife and Grange Insurance Audubon Center coordinate a downtown Columbus collision monitoring program.
 If you are interested in volunteering, please fill out our volunteer interest form HERE.
-For questions, contact Matthew Shumar, the OBCI Program Coordinator at obcicoordinator@gmail.com.
+For questions, contact Devin Mingesbruney, the Ohio Lights Out Coordinator at mingesbruney.1@osu.edu.